Experience the Power of Self-Love: A Key Ingredient for Weight Management

 “Accepting yourself only as long as you look a certain way isn’t self-love.
 It’s self-destruction.” – Laci Green

 Life is full of challenges.
 And while everyone’s life is different, everyone experiences roadblocks that sometimes seem unsurpassable.
-During these trying times we question everything and our healthy goal of losing excess weight can begin to seem trivial, unnecessary, and even impossible.
+During these trying times, we question everything, and our healthy goal of losing excess weight can begin to seem trivial, unnecessary, and even impossible.
 But these are not the times to give in to self-loathing.
 In fact, these are the very times when we should turn up the self-love.

 The Three Tenets of Self-Love

-Dr. Emma Seppala, Science Director at Stanford Center for Compassion and Altruism Research and Education and Co-Director Wellness at Yale Center for Emotional Intelligence, explains that there are basically three tenets or pillars of self-love:
+Dr. Emma Seppala, Science Director at Stanford Center for Compassion and Altruism Research and Education and Co-Director of Wellness at Yale Center for Emotional Intelligence, explains that there are basically three tenets or pillars of self-love:

 1) Self-Kindness